Content Creator vs. Influencer: How Are They Different and Which is Better?

 When you buy something through one of the links on our site, we may earn an affiliate commission.

 Influencers and content creators have quickly become viable career paths and key pieces of brands' marketing campaigns.
-But when determining the difference between a content creator vs. influencer, how do you know which one to choose?
+But when determining the difference between a content creator vs. influencer marketing strategy, how do you know which one to choose?

 We're here to discuss the differences between content creators and influencers, which brand partner is better, and how to decide which one to work toward becoming.